csobey/ionFR/README.md

 1) *Note: This step should now be redundant.* Open the file 'ionFRM.py' and modify the variable 'path' in the first line to <your_path> (the location of the directory on your machine).
 Example: /home/carlos/Documents/

-2) compile and create an executable of the software that has version 12 of the IGRF.
+2) compile and create an executable of the software that has version 13 of the IGRF (IGRF13.COF).
 Go to <your_path>/ionFR/IGRF/geomag70_linux/ and type the following:

    <code>gcc -lm geomag70.c -o geomag70.exe</code>